Robbie Williams: Songwriting partnerships

-Parallel to his solo work, Williams launched the electronic project Lufthaus with Tim Metcalfe and Flynn Francis, culminating in Visions, Vol. 1 (2023) and described as “the pulse of electronic music fused with classic songwriting”.
-In his forthcoming album Britpop, Williams worked with Guy Chambers while retaining Metcalfe and Francis, in what he described as a return to his guitar-based British pop/rock roots.
+Parallel to his solo work, Williams launched the electronic project Lufthaus with Tim Metcalfe and Flynn Francis, culminating in Visions, Vol. 1 (2023) and described as "the pulse of electronic music fused with classic songwriting".
+In his next album Britpop (2026), Williams wrote his music mostly with help of his drummer Karl Brazil and songwriter Owen Parker, in what he described as a return to his guitar-based British pop/rock roots.

-Collectively, these partnerships trace Williams’s journey from Britpop-inspired pop rock, through adult-contemporary and electronic experimentation, and back to the melodic, guitar-based sound that originally defined his solo identity.
+Collectively, these partnerships trace Williams's artistic trajectory from Britpop-influenced pop and rock balladry through adult-contemporary songwriting, synth-pop and electronic experimentation, before returning to a melodically driven, guitar-based sound that reflects his early solo identity while incorporating the electronic textures developed during his later career.

 Influences

 During his childhood, Williams was influenced by swing musicians such as Frank Sinatra, Dean Martin, and Sammy Davis Jr. The first records he listened to were released by Nat King Cole, Sarah Vaughan, Ella Fitzgerald and Cole Porter, which belonged to his mother.
-At the age of 10, he got into hip hop and started collecting electro albums; and when he started his solo career in the '90s, he was influenced by Britpop bands such as Oasis, Blur and Pulp.
+At the age of 10, he got into hip hop and started collecting electro and when he started his solo career in the '90s, he was influenced by Britpop bands such as Oasis, Blur and Pulp.

 As a singer, his influences include George Michael, Tom Jones, Elvis Presley and Bono.
 He worked with Jones several times throughout his career: They performed together at the Brit Awards in 1998; the following year, they recorded a cover of the song "Are You Gonna Go My Way" for Jones' album Reload; and in 2012, Williams and Jones worked together again on the song "On My Own", b-side of his single "Different".

 Williams also feels great admiration for Freddie Mercury and Queen.
 In 2001, Williams, Brian May and Roger Taylor released a new version of "We Are the Champions" for the movie A Knight's Tale.
 He also revealed that he was once asked to be the new frontman of Queen, but that he turned down the offer because of his "very low self-esteem".
 He said: "I just thought I'd save them the audacity of me even trying to step on a stage and be in the same echelon as Freddie Mercury.
 Because he, to me, is angelic.
 He's godlike.
 It was just too scary."

 Williams has revealed that he does the "Elvis Prayer" before going on stage at every concert.
 In 2000, he got a tattoo of the phrase "Elvis Grant Me Serenity" and he also played as an Elvis impersonator in the music video for his song "Advertising Space" (2005).

 Speaking to BBC Radio 2 in February 2021, Williams cited Ian Dury as his biggest inspiration as a lyricist.
 He sings on "You're the Why", the final track of the posthumously released album Ten More Turnips from the Tip (2002).